Skip to content

 Your code editor may ask you to confirm that you trust this URL before it can fetch the schema.

-Right now, our project does nothing.
-Let’s change that by styling the example.com website.
+Right now the project exists, but it does not do anything.
+Let’s change that by styling example.com.

-/* Let's make the background gold, just for fun! */
+/* Make the background gold, just for fun! */

 body {